 The London Blossom Garden, Queen Elizabeth Olympic Park

 Some of London's newest blossom trees can be found in Stratford, at the London Blossom Garden, which was opened in May 2021 as a memorial to those who died in the Covid-19 pandemic, as well as a tribute to key workers who kept the city going during the pandemic.
 It consists of 33 blossom trees — one for each London borough — across eight different species including hawthorn, cherry, cherry plum, and crab apple blossom.
-2022 is the first full blossom season for these trees, so we've no idea what they'll look like yet.
+Just bear in mind that it's intended as a place of remembrance, and be mindful of those around you as you snap away.

 Blossom trees near King's Cross and St Pancras